‘The days are coming,’ declares the Lord,

 With increasing wealth comes increasing materialism.
 We have larger disposable incomes than at any other time in human history, and yet our propensity for greed spirals ever upward and out of control.
 The ugly sceptre of human covetousness has led to great deteriorations in the salubrity of the natural world, with the collapse of whole ecosystems, the decimation of animal and insect populations, and all-out extirpations of hundreds of land-based and aquatic species.
 Without a shadow of a doubt, humans have proven to be irresponsible stewards of the planet and we won’t be given another one.

 Many forms of counterfeit Christianity have emerged in recent decades.
-False prophets are a dime a dozen and very effectively disseminate their lying doctrines to their sleepwalking congregation, who have ever shorter attention spans and who resent being challenged or rebuked.
+False teachers are a dime a dozen and very effectively disseminate their lying doctrines to their sleepwalking congregations, who have ever shorter attention spans and who resent being challenged or rebuked.
 Whatever you believe, however unscriptural it may be, you’ll soon find a pastor willing to tickle your ears.
 The internet is crawling with them!

 The bubble has truly burst!

-Bearing all of this in mind, would it be unreasonable for God to express His displeasure with humanity?
+Bearing in mind how human society has changed in recent years, would it be unreasonable for God to express His displeasure with us?

 I don’t think so!

 Of course, none of these trends come as a surprise to Bible believing Christians, who have been forewarned about them in the words of Scripture.
-Today’s news headlines more often than not parallel what the Bible stated all along.
-Christians know and understand that the world ruled by man is doomed to failure and always goes from bad to worse, so that it is hardly surprising all of these events are converging in this day and age.
+Christians know and understand that the world ruled by man, with no regard or acknowledgement of the Creator, is doomed to failure and always goes from bad to worse, so that it is hardly surprising all of these events are converging in this day and age.
+And while I’m confident that we will get through this Coronavirus pandemic, there will certainly be other and possibly bigger challenges to come, especially if wider society does not repent.
 It also highlights the importance of understanding what God has planned for his people, and one of the best ways of gleaning that information is by reading the Bible.

 Background to the NIV